Dilute Bose gas with three-body interaction: recent results and open questions: The Gross--Pitaevskii regime

-Now, before applying mean-field techniques, we want to remove the four-body collision cut-off in the r.h.s.\ of~\eqref{eq:intro-many-body-Dyson}.
+Now, before applying mean-field techniques, we want to remove the four\nobreakdash-body collision cut-off in the r.h.s.\ of~\eqref{eq:intro-many-body-Dyson}.
 A simple way to do so is to use Bernouilli's inequality